-According to the 2019 National Survey on Drug Use and Health (NSDUH) report, 85.6% of people in the United States who are 18 or older had consumed alcohol at some point in life.
+According to the 2019 National Survey on Drug Use and Health (NSDUH) report, 85.6% of people in the United States who are 18 or older have consumed alcohol at some point.

 51% of women reported that they consumed alcohol in the past month.

 While alcohol consumption causes many health problems, it is also a risk factor for breast cancer.